Designing A Trade Show Booth That Pulls Like A Magnet

 Consider offering services in your booth that no one else is offering.
 For example, ever had your cell phone die on a trip?
 Maybe a charging station for trade shows like this one pictured will pull in some extra clients over the 2-3 days of the show?
 What is just a few extra clients worth?

 Does your booth space communicate your Unique Selling Proposition (USP)?

 Scores of books have been written about how to create an effective USP.
 It’s a brief statement that tells how you can benefit your prospect, and what makes you better than your competitors.

 A booth that expresses your USP gives passersby a reason to stop and find out what your company can do for them.
 When designing your booth, find a prominent way to showcase this information.

 A lot of companies put aesthetics ahead of practicality.
 When designing a trade show booth, you need to consider how much “stuff” you’ll have to store during a show.

 You’ve probably already considered space for literature and giveaways.
 But there is also the personal property of people who will be working the booth.
 That means coats and other clothing, briefcases, suitcases, computer bags…the list goes on and on.
 Plan for this, so it doesn’t spill out into the part of the booth everyone sees.

 Designing a trade show booth that attracts show visitors is what we do at American Image Displays.
-And we cover the breadth of exhibiting, from tabletops to portables and modular island sized exhibits.
-We’d love to help you design your next booth.
-For a free, no strings exhibit consultation, speak with one of our exhibiting professionals.
-We’ll show you how your display can reach its full potential.
-Simply call (800)676-3976 or email [email protected]
+We’d love to help you design your next booth - and frequently, we can help you design a booth that costs less.
+For a free, no strings exhibit consultation, and some free trade show booth design tips, speak with one of our exhibiting professionals.
+We’ll help you make sure your trade show display reaches its full potential.